Lorenzo Sumulong

-Lorenzo Sumulong Sumulong Sr. (September 5, 1905 – October 21, 1997) was a Filipino politician who served in the Philippine Senate for four decades, and as a delegate of his country to the United Nations.
-He was noted for having engaged in a debate with Nikita Khrushchev at the United Nations General Assembly that allegedly provoked the Soviet Union Premier to bang his shoe on a desk.
+Lorenzo Sumulong Sr. (September 5, 1905 – October 21, 1997) was a Filipino lawyer and politician who served in the Philippine Senate for four decades, and as a delegate of his country to the United Nations.
+He was noted for having engaged in a debate with Nikita Khrushchev at the United Nations General Assembly that (allegedly) provoked the Soviet Union Premier to bang his shoe on a desk.

 Early life and education

-Sumulong was born in Antipolo, Rizal.
+Sumulong was born in Antipolo, Rizal on September 5, 1905 to politician Juan Sumulong and Maria Salome Sumulong.
+He was the third among eleven siblings; his younger sister Paz attempted to run for the Rizal provincial board under the Liberal Party in 1963 and 1967, but failed to be elected both times.
 He finished law at the University of the Philippines College of Law and went on to top the 1929 bar examinations.
 In 1932, he obtained a Masters of Law degree from Harvard Law School.

 Political career

 Sumulong began his political career as a municipal councilor in Antipolo.
 In the 1946 general elections, Sumulong won a seat in the House of Representatives, representing the 2nd District of Rizal.
 In 1949, Sumulong was elected to the Philippine Senate.
 He won re-election to the Senate in 1955 and in 1961.
 He did not seek re-election in 1967, but would return to the Senate in the 1969 elections.
 In all, Sumulong remained in Congress for 24 years, initially under the Liberal Party, but later under the Nacionalista Party.
 He served through the 1st Congress until the 7th Congress.

 During his 21-year stint as senator, Sumulong became the chairman of the Senate Committee on Public Accountability (also known as the Blue Ribbon Committee).
 Through that high-profile position, he investigated noted national controversies such as the Tambobong-Buenavista Estate deal and the Harry Stonehill scandals.